ashley468/cst391-milestone/README.md

 - *Say classes here!!

 # Risks
-- *Database Design Issues: Later on, it's possible that the database might need adjustements such as new requirements or adding/removing more products.
+- Database Design Issues: Later on, it's possible that the database might need adjustements such as new requirements or adding/removing more products.

+- Time Management: Balancing multiple classes and milestones could make time management challenging.
+There's a risk of running short on time for completing tasks, especially as deadlines overlap or unexpected compliccations arise.

+- Technical Debt: Rushing through the initial stages of development to meet deadlines could lead to inefficient solutions or messy code.